ITRON project: Main Adoption Examples

 There are design wins such as Toyota PRADO (2005) which uses μITRON for its engine control system, which are listed in 30th anniversary of the TRON Project page.
-Other design wins that came after that date include Nintendo Switch, a game console which uses FreeBSD as the main OS of the main unit and μITRON4.0 for wireless communication control of the controller (Joy-Con) (2017).
+Other design wins that came after that date include Nintendo Switch, a game console that uses μITRON4.0 for wireless communication control of the controller (Joy-Con) (2017).

 Note, however, during the time ITRON specification OS was distributed, TRON Project did not ask the users to mention its use in the manual or the product itself and so exact tally of the design wins does not exist at all.

 μITRON is used as an OS in the invisible realm of devices such as business equipment, home appliances, and game console remote controls.

 It is also used in advanced devices such as TV recording servers and automobiles, and under the advanced OS that controls the entire system, multiple MCUs and multiple OSs are installed to control them.
 Even if the main OS uses embedded Linux or embedded Windows, μITRON is running in the invisible area, such as the MCU for writing media on recording servers or the MCU for controlling the engine of automobiles.
-Nintendo Switch, a game console released by Nintendo in 2017, uses a FreeBSD-compliant OS as its main OS, but it uses an RTOS from eSOL that complies with the μITRON4.0 specification for controlling the near-field communication (NFC) of the controller (Joy-Con).
+Nintendo Switch, a game console released by Nintendo in 2017, uses a custom OS as its main OS, but it uses an RTOS from eSOL that complies with the μITRON4.0 specification for controlling the near-field communication (NFC) of the controller (Joy-Con).
 Nintendo Switch uses a variety of platforms, including TRON OSs, such as the "PrFILE2 exFAT" for the file system of its main unit, which is part of "eCROS" platform based on T-Kernel by eSOL Co., Ltd., and the "Libnfc-nci" as the communication stack for handling NFC, which is part of the Android platform.
 In addition to Nintendo game consoles, advanced devices such as cars and smartphones are equipped with multiple OSs, including RTOSs, in addition to the main OS.